Righting our generational wrongs

 Marie

-Rejection placed me in a new direction and became a preservative.
-The word says in the songs of Solomon that God’s banner over us is love.
-God’s banner over me is love and it is over you as well.
-I didn’t take my own life when the enemy came to steal, kill, and destroy me because I had a revelation of God’s love.
-If you are struggling with suicide and rejection like I once did, God wants you to know he loves you and rejection didn’t come to destroy you, it came to preserve you and redirect you to his love.
-The enemy tries to get us so entangled with things that are not of God so we end up rejecting the will of God for our lives.
+Rejection redirected me.
+It became a preservative — not poison.
+The Word says in Song of Solomon that God’s banner over us is love.
+His banner over me is love, and it’s over you too.
+I didn’t take my own life when the enemy came to steal, kill, and destroy me because I had a revelation of that love.
+And if you’re struggling with suicide or rejection right now, I want you to know the same truth: rejection didn’t come to destroy you — it came to preserve you and point you back to God’s love.

 Prayer: